England | Ideas for Thinking Day*

 The Flag of England is incorporated into the United Kingdom flag (show above).

-England is home to Pax Lodge- one of five WAGGGS world centers which offer Girl Scouts and Girl Guides comfortable, inexpensive, and safe accommodations.
+England is home to Pax Lodge- one of five WAGGGS world centers which offer troops comfortable, inexpensive, and safe accommodations.
 Located just 20 minutes by subway from the center of London, it is an ideal base for exploring the city.
 MakingFriends®.com has ideas and products to help make your celebration a success.

 England is a member of WAGGGS as part of the United Kingdom.
 The United Kingdom includes England, Northern Ireland, Scotland and Wales.

 Fun Fact: England includes many small islands.